cartalyst/stripe/usage/billable/extending.md

 class Card extends IlluminateCard {

-	// you can apply any new methods/logic here
+	// You can create any new methods here or if
+	// required, you can override any existing
+	// method to apply your custom features.

 }
 ```